 Before moving to the ideas beat, I covered technology.
 I co-wrote a report examining how the Gates Foundation maintained an outsize influence over education policy by spending hundreds of millions on media, think tanks, and government advocacy to promote its controversial, tech-focused reform agenda.
 The project earned an investigative reporting prize from the Education Writers Association.
 I covered the rise of online learning: how innovations like hybrid classes, flipped classes, self-paced classes, and open online classes upended the student experience and disrupted college business models — while raising new concerns about fraud and the outsourcing of instruction to companies.
 I examined how colleges applied a “Moneyball” approach to mining data about student behavior, using algorithms to suggest friends and courses, personalize course materials, and predict failure — while raising new concerns about the erosion of privacy and the elimination of serendipity from college life.
 I covered the growth of digital humanities, including new majors that teach undergrads to deconstruct technologies rather than texts, Wikipedia-like archives that enlist the public to analyze historical data, and literary labs that machine-read millions of books.

 Previously I covered religion and higher education for The Times Union newspaper in Albany, N.Y.
+I’ve also written for The Guardian and The New York Times.
 I studied literature at University of Michigan and journalism at Columbia.
-I grew up in Queens and Princeton and now live in Washington, D.C.
+I grew up in Queens, N.Y. and Princeton, N.J. and now live with my wife and daughter in Washington, D.C.